 - Let us know how you cook frijoles in your slow-cooker!

-If you like crock-pot cooking, check out our crock-pot cochinita pibil recipe that we posted last week and that was featured on the Tiki Tiki Blog’s curated post on Slow-Cooking Latin-Style.
+If you like crock-pot cooking, check out our crock-pot cochinita pibil recipe that was featured on the Tiki Tiki Blog’s curated post on Slow-Cooking Latin-Style.